 (Source: Anime News Network)

-Doraemon The Movie and Stand By Me Doraemon 2 made a total of ¥6.35 billion ($55 million) when combined which is abnormal.
+Doraemon The Movie and Stand By Me Doraemon 2 made a total of $55 million when combined, which is abnormal.

-Pocket Monster Koko (Pokémon) did not even clear the 2 billion milestone, making only ¥1.7 billion ($15 million).
+Pocket Monster Koko (Pokémon) did not even clear the $15 million milestone, making only $15 million.

 The big franchises that still decided to release their movie in 2020, instead of postponing like Evangelion, ended up with terrible numbers.
 Doraemon is an iconic anime figure that has always been performing really well in cinemas.
 This total should have been the profit from each movie.
 Pokémon heavily underperformed and Digimon ended up in the pits.
 All those anime cited above are household names in Japan, with a new movie released each year and always generating huge numbers.
 If there is a way to see how badly impacted the animefilm industry has been impacted, it is through them.